iSaluki/phhs6/content/_index.md

 ### The website doesn't look like it is in sync with GitHub.
 Why?

 GitHub changes are made in real time, however we only update the live website every hour.
-This can lead to some discrepancies appearing temporarily.
+This can lead to some temporary discrepancies between the website and the source.

 ### Do you track me?